Daiho-ji Temple

 Getting there

-Daihoji Temple is in a quiet, remote area, so it's easiest to get there by car.
-From Matsuyama Interchange, drive towards Kuma on National Route 33.
-After passing Kuma Police Station, turn left at the next traffic light.
-Then, continue on Prefectural Route 12.
-Turn right when you reach Kuma Park, and then turn left after passing the Kuma Museum of Art.
+Daihoji Temple is located in a quiet, remote area, making it easiest to reach by car.
+From the Matsuyama Interchange, drive towards Kuma on National Route 33.
+After passing the Kuma Police Station, turn left at the next traffic light.
+Continue on Prefectural Route 12, then turn right when you reach Kuma Park.
+After passing the Kuma Museum of Art, turn left.

 Resources